President of the Senate of the Philippines: Presiding Officer of the Senate Impeachment Court

 After lengthy debates on the constitutionality of the articles of impeachment filed by the House of Representatives against vice president Sara Duterte, Senate president Francis Escudero was sworn in as presiding officer of the Senate impeachment court on June 9, 2025.
 However, this occurred prior to a formal trial, as a majority of senators in the 19th Congress voted the following day to remand the articles to the House, effectively halting the proceedings.
 The Supreme Court later unanimously nullified the complaint against Duterte for violating the “one-year bar rule” in the Constitution regarding the filing of cases against impeachable officers.
 The Senate subsequently adopted a resolution clarifying that the case was not being closed but merely set aside pending the Court’s resolution of the motion for reconsideration filed by the House.
-A trial in the Senate would only proceed if the Court reverses its decision, directs the Senate to conduct one, and the chamber votes to retrieve the case from the archives and act upon it.
+A trial in the Senate would have only proceeded if the Court reversed its decision, directed the Senate to conduct one, and the chamber voted to retrieve the case from the archives and act upon it.

+Alan Peter Cayetano, who was elected Senate president on May 11, 2026, was sworn in as the presiding officer of the Senate impeachment court on May 18, when it convened for the trial of vice president Duterte following her second impeachment.

+On June 3, 2026, the Senate amended its rules of procedure on impeachment trials, specifically Rule II, (Note: According to Senate Resolution No. 430 as adopted:

+"The President of the Senate shall preside in all other cases of impeachment [and] UNLESS THE SENATE, BY A MAJORITY VOTE OF THE MEMBERS PRESENT, ELECTS ANOTHER SENATOR AS THE PRESIDING OFFICER.
+THE PRESIDING OFFICER SHALL, for that purpose, be placed under the prescribed oath or affirmation by any person authorized by law to administer an oath.") to allow any senator to be elected presiding officer of the impeachment court by a majority of the members present if the chamber decides to have a member other than the Senate president preside.
+Senate President Sherwin Gatchalian opened the first day of the impeachment trial on July 6, 2026, and presided until the election of Francis Escudero as presiding officer of the impeachment court.